ouch0r/Zomboid-LXC-Guide/Zomboid LXC Server Guide.md

 ### Fresh LXC

-Fresh machine set up and ready to go
+Fresh machine set up and ready to go?

 login as